dilipthelip/ApacheKafka/README.md

 ### How to run Multiple KafkaBroker in Local?
 -	Navigate to the **config** folder inside Kafka distribution.
 -	Create Server-0, Server-1...Server-n.properties.**n** represents the number of brokers.
--	Change the broker.id, port, log.dirs to an unique inside each broker.
+-	Change the broker.id, port, log.dirs to an unique value inside each broker.
 ```
 Eg.,
 **Server-0.properties**